frankframework/frankframework/FRANKDOC.md

 In `FrankConfig-strict.xsd`, type checking against enums is case sensitive.
 In the example, the value "READ" for attribute `operation` would be flagged as an error.
 In `FrankConfig-compatibility.xsd`, type checking is case insensitive.
 This means that value "READ" is accepted when your configuration is parsed.
 This is the case to support backward compatibility.

-Here is how attributes are shown in the Frank!Doc web application:
+Here is again how restricted string attributes are shown, this time with `@EnumLabel` annotations and value descriptions:

 ![webappAttributeOperation](./picturesForContributors/webappAttributeOperation.jpg)

 You see the description in the JavaDoc comment (or [@IbisDoc](./core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) Java annotation) of attribute setter (number 1).
-Enum-restricted string attributes do not show a type (number 2), but it is shown for Boolean and integer attributes.
+Enum-restricted string attributes do not show a type (number 2) as said earlier, but it is shown for Boolean and integer attributes.
 Each enum value (number 3) is shown with its description (number 4) that comes from the JavaDoc comment of the enum value.

 ## Attribute default value